videoDAC/android/APK/Variables/index.md

 # Setting Key Variables

-* App name (e.g. Acme TV)
+* App name (e.g. "My Channel App")
 * Pay-to address
 * Network, from rinkeby, goerli, ropsten, kovan, mainnet, or a    custom RPC URL
-* price-per-minute in network's native ETH
+* price-per-minute in chosen network's native ETH
 * `STREAM_URL` for the video content

 You have imported the App and you are at the following screen where these variables can be set (`app/res/values/strings.xml`):